ca25nada/spawncamping-wallhack/README.md

 A WIP Stepmania 5 theme aimed primarily for KB players.
 <a href="http://imgur.com/a/RpFvQ" target="_blank">Screenshots</a>

-Requirements: StepMania 5.1.-3 or later.
+Requirements: StepMania 5.0.12 or later.
-* If the menu is black and white at startup with a bunch of error messages or outright crashes, it's not 5.1.

 ---
 ### Acknowledgements